ansocho/cot_policy/README.md

 conda env create -f environment_<suite>.yml conda activate cot-policy-<suite>
 ```
 where `<suite>` needs to be replaced be `mimicgen, metaworld` or `mujoco`.
 To train on D4RL Maze tasks, you have to manually install D4RL according to the instructions in the [official repository](https://github.com/Farama-Foundation/D4RL).
+To use the maze environments used in the experiments of our paper you can download the modifications to D4RL from the links below.